nnrubyjane/AI_Financial_Engineering_Final_Project/README.md

 This is my final project for the university course **Artificial Intelligence and Financial Engineering**.

 I kept the project small on purpose.
 My goal is not to build a production trading bot or a huge language model.
-My goal is to make a runnable project that I can explain clearly, file by file and function by function, during an oral test.
+My goal is to make a runnable project with clear code, sample outputs, trading records, and documentation that can be evaluated through GitHub.

 The project has two connected parts: